danieltuveson/danieltuveson.github.io/_posts/2024-07-29-threaded-code.markdown

 {% endhighlight %}

-With this little helper macros that we've added, this isn't much more difficult to read than the loop version, and it's one less jump.
+With these little helper macros that we've added, this isn't much more difficult to read than the loop version, and it's one less jump.
 That doesn't seem like a lot, but it adds up, especially if we're iterating through these instructions billions of times.
+In the profiling I did on my machine using perf, it using about half as many jump instructions as the loop version and runs 20%-30% faster using clang or gcc.

 If you want to run this and time it yourself, the code can be found [here](https://github.com/danieltuveson/bytecode).
 It includes some example bytecode that iterates from `1` to `INT_MAX`.
 If you want to hack on it, or just get a better sense of what it's doing, I'd suggest enabling logging and changing `INT_MAX` to a small integer.